 If you are currently in prison and are interested in joining the Connections Project or would like to get more information about it, you can talk to a nurse in the clinic in your correctional centre.

-Consent for treatment for drug and alcohol problems is the same as for any other medical condition: treatment can usually only be given with the informed consent by the person getting the treatment.
+Consent for treatment for alcohol and other drug issues is the same as for any other medical condition: treatment can usually only be given with the informed consent of the person getting the treatment.
 This means that the treatment must be voluntary.

 However, there are laws that allow involuntary treatment for drug and alcohol problems in NSW:

-- If you live in the area covered by Sydney West Area Health Service, you can be treated without your consent under the Drug and Alcohol Treatment Act 2007 (NSW).
+- You can be treated without your consent under the Drug and Alcohol Treatment Act 2007 (NSW).

 - If you are charged with a serious criminal offence, you can also be ordered into compulsory treatment by the NSW Drug Court under the Drug Court Act 1998 (NSW).

-- the person has a severe substance dependence, and
+- the person has a severe substance dependence;

 - care, treatment or control of the person is necessary to protect the person from serious harm, and